School Board Home

-Mark Halloran Superintendent of Schools Kyla Welch Assistant Superintendent Pam Martin Assistant Superintendent Dave Hamnett Principal Janet Eccleston Special Education Coordinator
+Kyla Welch Superintendent of Schools Dana Andrews Assistant Superintendent Pam Martin Assistant Superintendent Dave Hamnett Principal Janet Eccleston Student Services Administrator

 The Campton School District shall not discriminate in its education programs, activities or employment practices on the basis of race, color, national origin, age, sex, sexual orientation, religion or handicap under the provisions of Title VI of the Civil Rights Act of 1964, the Age Discrimination Act of 1967, and Title IX of the Education Amendment of 1972, and Section 504 of the Rehabilitation Act of 1973.
 Any person having inquiries concerning the School District’s compliance with the regulations implementing these laws may contact the Superintendent of Schools.